cagix/pandoc-thesis/README.md

         comment this optional definitions
     -   Modify content (text) of optional definitions like `abstract-*` or `acknowledgements` or `restrictionnote`
-    -   If you like Eisvogel but want a more useful`^W`conventional page header (i.e. chapter/section instead of the thesis title) activate (i.e. remove the comment mark in front of) `headeralternative`

 4. Put your content into the markdown file [`thesis.md`]